JahsiasWhite/LFD2-workshop-collection-manager/README.md

 A comprehensive tool for organizing and managing Left 4 Dead 2 mod collections with an intuitive web interface.

+## Building

-## Project Structure
+### Project Structure

 The script.py is set to run every day.
-This downloads LFD2 workshop data from the last 24 hours.
-Once this is downloaded, import-json-to-db.js adds the new data to the database.
+This downloads LFD2 workshop data from the last 48 hours.
+The script will upload the new data to the Supabase PostgreSQL database.

 `website/` runs the frontend React
 `db/` connects to the database and provides an API for the frontend with Node.js

-- **Backend** (`db/`): Node.js/Express API server with MongoDB
+- **Backend** (`db/`): Node.js API server with Supabase
 - **Frontend** (`website/`): React application
 - **Scripts** (`script.py`): Python script for fetching Steam Workshop data

-## Quick Start

 ### Prerequisites

 - Node.js (v16 or higher)
-- MongoDB
+- Supabase
 - Python 3.7+ (for data fetching)

 ### Installation